uche789/understanding-web-development/javascript.md

 }
 ```

-Javascript handles **key collisions** (two or more keys have the same hash value) implictly, mean setting a new value for an existing key will override the old value.
+Javascript handles **key collisions** (two or more keys have the same hash value) implictly.
+This means that setting a new value for an existing key will override the old value.